hydromac/F-Heat_dev/README.md

 The plugin toolbar with the F|Heat icon will then become visible.
 <img src="docs/images/readme/qs4.png" alt="quick start4" width="800">

 It is advisable to save the project before starting F|Heat, as the plugin utilizes the project directory to save files.
+The project can be saved by clicking the save icon or by selecting "Project" > "Save As...".
 <img src="docs/images/readme/qs5.png" alt="quick start5" width="800">

 F|Heat starts by clicking the icon in the toolbar.
 From there, the plugin guides you through the process.
 Check the documentation for a detailed example.